open-feature/flagd/docs/other_resources/in-process-providers/evaluators/fractional_evaluation.md

 A[Parse targetingRule] --> B{Is an array containing at least two items?};
 B -- Yes --> C{Is targetingRule at index 0 a string?};
 B -- No --> D[Return nil];
-C -- Yes --> E[targetProperty := targetingRule at index 0];
+C -- Yes --> E[targetPropertyValue := targetingRule at index 0];
 C -- No --> D;
-E --> F[targetPropertyValue := evaluationContext at key 'targetProperty', empty string otherwise] F --> G{Is targetPropertyValue a string?};
+E -- Yes --> F[Iterate through the remaining elements of the targetingRule array and parse the variants and their percentages];
+F --> G{Parsing successful?};
 G -- No --> D;
-G -- Yes --> H[Iterate through the remaining elements of the targetingRule array and parse the variants and their percentages];
-H --> I{Parsing successful?};
-I -- No --> D;
-I -- Yes --> J{Does percentage of variants add up to 100?};
+G -- Yes --> H{Does percentage of variants add up to 100?};
-J -- No --> D;
+H -- No --> D;
-J -- Yes --> K[hash := murmur3Hash of targetPropertyValue divided by Int64.MaxValue]
+H -- Yes --> I[hash := murmur3Hash of targetPropertyValue divided by Int64.MaxValue]
-K --> L[Iterate through the variant and increment the threshold by the percentage of each variant.
+I --> L[Iterate through the variant and increment the threshold by the percentage of each variant.
 Return the first variant where the bucket is smaller than the threshold.]
 ```

 As a reference, below is a simplified version of the actual implementation of this evaluator in Go.